SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 ### 4) Configure the Client via Remote Connection

-* Continue the setup in your [SEPIA Control HUB](https://github.com/SEPIA-Framework/sepia-admin-tools/tree/master/admin-web-tools) by opening the 'client connections' page
+* Continue the setup in your [SEPIA Control HUB](https://github.com/SEPIA-Framework/sepia-admin-tools/tree/master/admin-web-tools) by opening the 'client connections' page.
+Make sure to use the HTTP address (not HTTPS) to avoid mixed-content errors due to the 'ws://' URL below!
 * The CLEXI server of your newly installed SEPIA Client should be reachable at `ws://[rpi-IP]:9090/clexi` (via Nginx proxy)
 * Enter your CLEXI-ID from the previous step (or use the default) and press the 'CONNECT' button.
 The remote terminal window at the bottom will show the status of the connection.
 * By default your headless client will start the 'setup mode'.
 This might take a while, depending on your RPi model.
 You should hear the audio message "ready for setup" at some point